thapaliya123/stanford-nlp-summary/week1/README.md

 - word vectors are distributed representations
 - Also called as word embeddings or (neural word representations).
 - Word vectors are basically a dense vector representation of words, where each components of vector represent some sort of discrete properties asscociated with words with semantic meaning.
+- Common dimension of word vectors are: 50, 100, 200, 300
 - **Comparison with One hot Vector**
     - As discussed above, One hot Encoding assumes words has no semantic meaning, where as word vectors carries semantic meaning.
     - One hot Vector is dependent on Vocab Size i.e. as Vocab Size increases the dimension of  One hot Vector also increases and leads to Sparse Vector, whereas Word Vectors are independent with Size of Vocabulary, and number of dimensions can be tuned as per requirements leading to dense vector.
 - **Approaches to Word Vectors Computation**

     1.`Frequency based Embedding`